Stevenalenga/maps/README.md

    ## Contributing

-   [create a new branch for each feature you also reachout to stevenkmola@gmail.com for further details or
+   [create a new branch for each feature you also reachout to stevenkmola@gmail.com for further details or to get a valid api key